Google Maps with WordPress

 Step 1: Get the Google Maps Embed Code

 Once you have the required map, go to the top-left corner and click on the hamburger menu.
-From the menu items select option ‘Share or embed map’.
+From the menu items select the option ‘Share or embed map’.

 It’ll open a Share popup in that choose ‘Embed a map’ tab.
 There you can choose your desired size using the drop-down.
 According to your requirement, you can make the map larger or smaller.

 Once you’ve done that, click on the Copy HTML button to copy the embed code.

 Step 2: Add Google Maps Embed Code to WordPress Site